Elnamj/Tinderfy/README.md

 Swipe folder - this folder contains the following files:
 	<br/>Swipe.css - styling for the swipe component
 	<br/>Swipe.js - takes care of the swipe page.
-Initializes SwipeCard components for each song (the song is passed as a props) and adds these songs to a playlist if they are "liked" by the user.
-The Swipe component has different states depending on if it's loading, if the song list is empty, if it's in "regular view" (desktop + mobile) or if it's in "detail view" (mobile only).
-The state is also passed down through props to the SwipeCard component.
-Also contains a hard-coded list of songs that are used for the swipe right now, will be switched out later to an actual API call.
+The component calls the model and asks for the search results.
+Once retrieved, it initializes SwipeCard components for each song (the song is passed as a props) and adds these songs to a playlist if they are "liked" by the user.
+The Swipe component has different states depending on if it's loading, if the song list is empty, if it's in "regular view" (desktop + mobile) or if it's in "detail view" (mobile only, you can click on a song card to get more info about the song).
+The state is also passed down through props to the SwipeCard component so that it knows how much song info to render.

 SwipeCard folder - this folder contains the following files:
 	<br/>SwipeCard.css - styling for the swipe card component
 	<br/>SwipeCard.js - is responsible for creating a song card containing info from the song passed as a prop from the Swipe component.
+It has two different states, regular and detail.
+The detail state is only reachable on mobile and is rendered when a user clicks on a song card.